bill-chamal/hyprland_theme_arch/README.md

 _Original forked from https://github.com/SolDoesTech/hyprland (outdated, not licensed 18/7/24)_

-In this repository, config files are updated to support the lasted changes from Hyprland and Waybar and also some bugs has been fixed.
+In this repository, config files are updated to support the latest changes from Hyprland and Waybar and also some bugs has been fixed.

 ## Bugs fixed